Tartu, Estonia

 When we asked people about industries and career opportunities in Tartu, they reponded:

 "Foreigners often have jobs in Tartu in a variety of fields, such as teaching, hospitality, IT, and retail.
 Many foreigners also work in the service industry, such as restaurants, cafes, and bars.
-Additionally, there are opportunities for foreigners to work in the healthcare sector, as well as in research and development," remarked one expat who made the move to Tartu.
+Additionally, there are opportunities for foreigners to work in the healthcare sector, as well as in research and development," commented one expat who made the move to Tartu.

 What is life like in Tartu?